200 Treasures unit

 -

-What is your object?
+What is a treasure?

 Explore and discuss some treasures found in the Australian Museum’s collections